 A couple of weeks ago, a friend of mine said something to me that caused me to dig deep into my creative side as a blogger.
-We were at the Detroit Podcast Fest (DPF) mixer at Marble Bar and she mentioned how I am a storyteller because I am a blog writer.
+We were at the Detroit Podcast Festival (DPF) mixer at Marble Bar and she mentioned how I am a storyteller because I am a blog writer.
 Of course, I’m paraphrasing because it was just a really quick thing she said in passing.
 But after I left the event, I couldn’t stop thinking about what that means.

 I remember on the ride back home I kept asking myself, Am I really a storyteller?
 Because I’ll be honest with you– before my friend shared this with me, I never considered myself a storyteller.

 I’m actually pretty hard myself when it comes to my writing style.
 I always feel like I could do a better job.
 Sometimes I even struggle with what to write about.
 I know writer’s block is a common experience for many writers, but what I mean is I struggle with sharing my story.
 Or maybe I should say stories.

 I often find myself feeling afraid to share a particular story.
 I have a long list of reasons why I stress over this.
 I worry about how my story will be received, for one.
 I worry about my writing voice.
 Do I even have a voice?
 Will people hate what I have to say?
 What if my writing comes across as juvenile?